3618 days. Still going.

 Batteries

-To store that solar power, we have two Lifeline AGM GPL 31-T and two AGM GPL 24-T 12 volt batteries. (see the battery upgrade in October 2020 at the end of this post)
+To store that solar power, we have two Lifeline AGM GPL 31-T and two AGM GPL 24-T 12 volt batteries.
+(OCTOBER 2020 UPDATE: See the lithium battery upgrade at the end of this post)

 The selection and configuration of these four batteries was predicated on available physical storage space near the inverter.
 Switching to a 6-volt system was not an option for us, nor were we ready to invest in Lithium at this time.